Stovekraft: History

-Stovekraft operates two manufacturing plant in India including Bangalore, Karnataka, and Baddi, Himachal Pradesh.
+Stovekraft operates two manufacturing plant in India including Bangalore and Baddi, Himachal Pradesh.
+The Bangalore Unit is spread across 50 Acres Land and manufacture most of Kitchen and Home Appliances products.

 Around 80 percent of Stovekraft's employees reportedly are women.

-In 2017, Stovekraft entered a licensing agreement with American home appliances manufacturer Black+Decker to sell the latter's products in the Indian market.

-In 2019, the company appointed Rajiv Mehta, the former MD of Puma, as its CEO.

-In March 2023 Rajiv Mehta exited from Stovekraft as its CEO.

 The company launched its initial public offering (IPO) in January 2021, raising more than ₹412 crore.
 The company was listed on the NSE and BSE on 5 February 2021.

-Stovekraft reported a net loss of Rs 6 crore for the last quarter of the financial year 2022-23, as against a net profit of Rs 8.6 crore for the corresponding period a year ago, due to excessive expenditure on service.
-Onedios was taken onboard as an outsourced field and software service partner for 2.6 Cr per month enchaining onedios service platform and pan India presence.
+The company has started manufacturing for Ikea at its Harohalli facility.

+Stovekraft operates 2 brands, Pigeon and Gilma.
+Gilma is its premium range of Kitchen chimneys, Cooktops, built-ins and air fryers.
+Stovekraft has set up over 329 Pigeon exclusive brand stores across India.

+The company sells through general trade in over 1,25,000 outlets, modern trade stores, on ecommerce marketplaces and through its exclusive brand outlets.